 A number of festivals and events throughout the year enrich your visit.
 Celebrate Grant’s birthday in April.
 Learn about the Civil War through living history re-enactments and other fun, yet educational, interactive experience at the Mason Patriot Fair each September.
 See the website to learn more about these events and others offered throughout the year.

 Warren G. Harding Presidential Site (Marion)

 As our 29th president, the Harding presidency was embroiled in controversy despite a landslide victory.
 Throughout his presidency, he battled within himself to balance his responsibility to the nation against his allegiance to the “friends” who got him there.
 Visit the Warren G. Harding Presidential Site where more than 5,000 pieces have been collected, including 300 items from his time in the White House.
 The Harding Home & Memorial are housed in two buildings: the Harding Home, which you can tour, and the Press House, which currently houses the presidential museum.

-NOTE: The new Harding Presidential Library is under construction.
+Note: The new Harding Presidential Library is under construction.
 At the same time, the home and the Press House will also be restored to what they were in 1920.
-The Press House may be the most fascinating piece on the property — built from a kit in just two days specifically to run the presidential campaign.
+The Press House may be the most fascinating piece on the property.
+It was built from a kit in just two days specifically to run the presidential campaign.

 Harding and his wife, Florence, are buried on the grounds.

 William Henry Harrison, our 9th president, lived much of his life in southwestern Ohio, where he played an important role in the expansion of the Northwest Territories.
 Though born in Virginia, Harrison requested burial in North Bend, on a site overlooking the Ohio River where Ohio, Kentucky and Indiana come together.
 I wonder if this is because he considered his role in early United States’ expansion to be among his greatest achievements.
 Allow about an hour to visit William Henry Harrison Tomb.